hobg0blin/artsby/README.md

 Artsby is a [Gatsby](https://www.gatsbyjs.com/) framework for digital art exhibits (it generates static sites, so it’s ideal for static artworks, [p5.js](https://p5js.org/) sketches or anything without a server).

 Hosting a bunch of different digital artworks in a single place, with a coherent aesthetic, is a huge hassle.
-This takes the hassle out of the equation by keeping them all isolated in their own folders and putting them into iframes for you or your audience’s viewing pleasure, creating a simple digital gallery.
+This takes the hassle out of the equation by keeping them all isolated in their own folders and putting them into the noble and oft-maligned iframe for you or your audience’s viewing pleasure, creating a simple digital gallery.
 Just plug in their work, fill out a couple JSON files, and you’ve got an exhibit, an about page, and you’re ready to go.

 You could probably also adapt this for a portfolio or something, I don’t know, I’m not in charge of you.